I Got Married to the Girl I Hate Most in Class: Characters

 Saito's classmate.
 Despite being popular and known for her good looks, she has a quiet personality in class and hates Saito with a burning passion.
 She constantly bothers and annoys Saito out of spite, which often puts them both at odds with each other; however throughout the course of the story, she warms up to Saito and realizes she actually is in love with him as well.
 She briefly met Saito during a party when they were children and was excited to find out they were classmates in high school, only to be disappointed when he does not recognize her.
+She aims to become a doctor, having been influenced by her younger sister Maho's health issues when they were younger.